harmonydata/harmonydata.github.io/content/en/blog/contributing.md

 * **The joy of learning:** Join workshops, attend conferences, and dive into the ever-evolving world of NLP.
 We believe in fostering an environment of continuous learning and growth.
 * **The satisfaction of building something meaningful:** Be part of a project with real-world implications, empowering researchers around the globe to unlock the true potential of their data.

 So, are you ready to join the chorus?
-Here's how to make your voice heard:

-* **Check out our open positions:** We're always looking for talented individuals to join our team.
+We're always looking for talented individuals to join our team.

 * **Contribute to our open-source code:** Whether you're a seasoned developer or a curious newbie, your contributions are valued.
 * **Join the conversation:** Share your ideas, suggestions, and feedback on our forum and social media channels.